Google Penalty Recovery

 Yes.
-Google is not in the pocket of any big company and has been called in the past – if you are punished, you are the famous company.
+Google is not in the pocket of any big company as has been suggested in the past – if you are punished, you are the big company.

 Google Penalty Case Study – BMW

-In 2006, the German auto giant BMW in the use of black hat SEO, ranking down to zero.
+In 2006, the German auto giant BMW for the use of black hat SEO, had it’s ranking sent down to zero.
 They created hidden text pages so they could search for results, such as “used cars” – BMW did not focus on used cars.

 When the user clicks on these pages, they are redirected to the normal BMW landing page.

 Google’s penalty is to completely remove BMW.de from search results for three days

 In 2013, the BBC had a page that gave Google’s “manual action notifications” for non-manual links, which are links that are incompatible with the page content for any reason.